 Visit Fed Square for this Open House Melbourne Weekend and uncover the stories within its rich ecology of art, design, culture, and creativity.

-Sign up for a behind-the-scenes tour of Fed Square, exhibitions and building tours at the Koorie Heritage Trust, a walking tour of the Greenline Project along the Birrarung, and a documentary screening or Media Preservation Lab tour at ACMI.
+Sign up for a behind-the-scenes tour of Fed Square, a design talk with First Nations leaders, an open studio at MESS, exhibitions and building tours at the Koorie Heritage Trust, and a documentary screening or Media Preservation Lab tour at ACMI.

 Explore the full program of events below.

 Tours: Get behind-the-scenes access to the Blackmagic Design Media Preservation Lab and learn about ACMI’s collection.
-The tour will invite visitors into the Media Preservation Lab for an exclusive opportunity to hear from ACMI’s conservators and engage with the collection and preservation activities.
+The tour will give visitors an exclusive opportunity to hear from ACMI’s conservators and engage with the collection and preservation activities.

 Open access: 10am–5pm